Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 In recent years, not only the focus on the learner has changed, but also other aspects.
 All stakeholders are also identified and integrated into the process.
 This is because top management and executives also have requirements that they have to fulfill.
 They also need to understand the learning needs and be committed to learning.
 It also means creating appropriate freedom for learners.

-And do you know what happens?
+And you know what happens?

-That’s right, they are thrilled!
+That's right, they are enthusiastic!

 That's pure motivation!
 They say to themselves: "Hey, someone's finally asking me."

-And that is the second hidden component of co-creation.
-And it’s not new.
+And that's the second hidden component of co-creation.
+And it's not new.
 In the past, we always emphasized that those affected should be involved.
 And we are currently inventing a new version of this.
 This process not only gives us better structured and modularized, more targeted learning content, but also a new motivation for learners.

 Before the modules are produced, the budget and resources are determined in order to develop needs-based solutions.